CCurl/r4/README.md

 ## LittleFS support

 Some development boards support LittleFS.
-For those boards, the __LITTLEFS__ directive can be #defined persist data to the board, including supporting automatically loading blocks on boot.
+For those boards, the __LITTLEFS__ directive can be #defined to persist data to the board, including supporting automatically loading blocks on boot.

 ## A simple block editor